tstack/lnav/src/internals/sql-ref.rst

 sparkline(*value*, *\[upper\]*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Converts a numeric value on a range to a bar chart character
+  Function used to generate a sparkline bar chart.
+The non-aggregate version converts a single numeric value on a range to a bar chart character.
+The aggregate version returns a string with a bar character for every numeric input

   **Parameters**
     * **value\*** --- The numeric value to convert
-    * **upper** --- The upper bound of the numeric range (default: 100)
+    * **upper** --- The upper bound of the numeric range.
+The non-aggregate version defaults to 100.
+The aggregate version uses the largest value in the inputs.

   **Examples**
     To get the unicode block element for the value 32 in the range of 0-128: